Azure/azure-sdk-for-js/sdk/kubernetesruntime/arm-containerorchestratorruntime/samples/v1-beta/typescript/README.md

-# @azure/arm-containerorchestratorruntime client library samples for TypeScript
+# @azure/arm-containerorchestratorruntime client library samples for TypeScript (Beta)

 These sample programs show how to use the TypeScript client libraries for @azure/arm-containerorchestratorruntime in some common scenarios.